vestrel00/contacts-android/howto/howto-use-api-with-async-execution.md

 # How do I use the async module to simplify executing work outside of the UI thread using coroutines?

 This library provides extensions in the `async` module that allow you to execute all core API functions outside of the main, UI thread.
-The extensions use [Kotlin Coroutines][coroutines].
+These extensions use [Kotlin Coroutines][coroutines].

 The extension functions are lightweight and mostly exist for Coroutine user's convenience.
 The extensions can be generalized in two categories; `withContext` and `async`.
 These use, you guessed